5 Financial Literacy Tips

 4. Build Credit Small

-There’s no need to frivolously spend with a credit card in order to build up your credit score.
+You don’t have to spend excessively using a credit card to improve your credit score.
 Just one small purchase a month using credit is enough to work wonders on one’s credit score over a period of time.

 5. Do Something That’s Free